 At Brucira, we use intelligent design thinking when creating products and services for our clients and ourselves.
 By incorporating early user feedback, reframing the problem to solve different pain points, and creating a simple design solution, we’ve gained great user retention and helped businesses grow organically.

 ruttl is our new visual feedback and collaboration tool for web design projects.
 We were tired of using the old design review process — countless marked-up screenshots, lengthy email threads, lost snippets of feedback.
-So, we decided to reframe the problem and create a unique solution that lets designers and developers collaborate better by reducing the time spent reviewing and communicating.
+So, we decided to reframe the problem and create a unique solution that lets designers and developers comment on live website to collaborate better by reducing the time spent reviewing and communicating.
 We’re in our beta stage, collecting valuable early user feedback and refining the product to make it a perfect offering.

 Check it out at ruttl.com for yourself.